wwt/SwiftCurrent/wiki/Getting-Started-UIKit.md

 ## IMPORTANT NOTE

-To make it easy to spot the couple lines needed for SwiftCurrent, we have appended every line related to SwiftCurrent in the sample code.
-Look for the lines with the `// SwiftCurrent` comment.
+SwiftCurrent is so convenient that you may miss the couple lines that are calls to the library.
+To make it easier, we've marked our code snippets with `// SwiftCurrent` to highlight items that are coming from the library.

 ## Create your view controllers